-The Compensation Committee considers the views and insights of the CEO and the Chief Human Resources Officer in making compensation decisions for the other Named Executive Officers and other executives.
+The Compensation Committee considers the views and insights of the CEO and the Chief Human Resources Officer in making compensation decisions for the other NEOs and other executives.
 The Compensation Committee believes that the input of these officers with respect to the business environment, the Company's competitive status in various business areas, and the attributes and performance of individual executives is an essential component of the Compensation Committee's process.
-No Named Executive Officer provides any recommendation regarding the determination of his or her own compensation.
-Any recommendation by the CEO or the Chief Human Resources Officer is based on available competitive market or survey data and their assessment of an executive's individual contribution and performance, scope of responsibility, experience, potential, retention risk and strategic importance to the Company.
+No NEO provides any recommendation regarding the determination of his or her own compensation.
+Any recommendation by our CEO or Chief Human Resources Officer is based on available competitive market or survey data and their assessment of an executive's individual contribution and performance, scope of responsibility, experience, potential, retention risk and strategic importance to the Company.

-Other executives who have a role in the Compensation Committee's process include the Company's Chief Financial Officer, who provides insight into the Company's key financial drivers and goals in the short- and long-term and who certifies the level of attainment of the preestablished financial performance goals for the annual and long-term incentive components of the executive compensation programs.
-The Compensation Committee considered the certification of results by the Chief Financial Officer in approving the level of attainment of the performance goals for the performance periods ending March 31, 2014 and the payouts based on that level of attainment.
+The CFO also has a role in the Compensation Committee's process by providing insight into the Company's key financial drivers and goals in the short- and long-term and by certifying the level of attainment of the pre-established financial performance goals for the annual and long-term incentive components of the executive compensation programs.
+The Compensation Committee considered the results as certified by the CFO in approving the level of attainment of the performance goals for the performance periods ending March 31, 2015 and the payouts based on that level of attainment.